 Even the ghastly celebrity news just re-reports Facebook, Twitter and Instagram; things we could all easily subscribe to ourselves… if we were in fact interested.
 A journalist reporting on celebrities, either local or overseas, never actual needs to leave the house, put on pants, or even know much about the celebrity… it’s all a matter of simply bashing away on a keyboard.

 Silly little faces and cartoon type images are now something to report on.
 Emojis are actually something worth mentioning in a “news” piece?!
-Journalism is no longer the art of bringing important news to the people; it’s the art of Facebook stalking and semi-skilled use of Google.
-We no longer read news articles but digital content, sausage rolls sit alongside elections.
+Journalism is no longer the art of bringing important news to the people; it’s the art of Facebook stalking and a semi-skilled use of Google.
+We no longer read news articles but digital content, and the traditional layout of the biggest and most important stories being seen first has long gone.
+Sausage rolls sit alongside election coverage and salacious celebrity gossip sits at the top.
 Literary drivel once reserved for Girlfriend magazine now lives proudly on the pages of once prestigious papers.